karu77/Synapse/README.md

     -   `MONGO_URI`: This is your connection string for a MongoDB database.
 You can get a free one from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register).
     -   `JWT_SECRET`: Create a long, random, and secure string.
 This is used to sign authentication tokens.

+    -   `SENDGRID_API_KEY`: Obtain your API key from [SendGrid](https://sendgrid.com/).
+Remember to verify your sender email address in SendGrid, and update the `from` email address in `backend/src/controllers/userController.ts` to your verified sender.

 #### Frontend Configuration

 1. Navigate to the `frontend` directory.